Prankiman/LWJGL-raymarcher/README.md

 this project uses maven for build management so make sure you have it installed

-to build run `mvn clean package` in the raymarcher_demo direcotry and run `mvn exec:java -Dexec.mainClass='raymarcher.main.Run'` to execute
+to build run `mvn clean package` in the raymarcher_demo directory and run `mvn exec:java -Dexec.mainClass='raymarcher.main.Run'` to execute

 ## Images